dice4321/Gunkolle/README.md

 ## How to use: Gunkolle
 When starting Gunkolle make sure your android emulator is the active window when starting the script. (else you'll get an invald screen reading)

+Dont do anything until you see the 'Ready' in the gui box.

 Click expedition only and leave window open in background.

 If you are not playing with Nox, add/create an entry in the config.ini file in the script directory.
 Use AU3_Spy Window Spy that is included with your AHK installation to determine the window properties.
 As shown below (Three valid options are show, **PICK ONE**)-